Saturday, October 26, 2024

 Now that he has died, I know from his New York Times obituary that he played bass, sang harmony, and occasionally did lead vocals.
 His vocal is the lead in "Box of Rain" (video above), a song he co-wrote with frequent Dead lyricist Robert Hunter, as a tribute to Lesh's father, who was dying of cancer at the time.

-Lesh's father, a piano player, encouraged his young son to take up music.
+Lesh's father, a piano player, encouraged his son to take up music.
 Lesh is part of that small set of rockers, like Elton John and the Van Halen brothers, who can be described as "classically trained."
 His early training included learning to play classical pieces on violin and trumpet, and later he studied under the contemporary Italian composer Luciano Berio.
 Lesh was also fond of big band and be-bop jazz.
 These influences showed in his performance as the Dead's bassist.
 As New York Times pop music critic Jon Pareles put it in this piece

 Lesh’s bass lines hopped and bubbled and constantly conversed with the guitars of Jerry Garcia and Bob Weir.
 His tone was rounded and unassertive while he eased his way into the counterpoint, almost as if he were thinking aloud.
 Lesh’s playing was essential to the Dead’s particular gravity-defying lilt, sharing a collective mode of rock momentum that was teasing and probing, never bluntly coercive.